revathikrishapk/revive-ai/README.md

     C --> D["Recovery Status = Not Attempted"]
     D --> E["Recovered Amount = ₹0"]
 ```

 This ensures execution failures are not incorrectly reported as successful revenue recovery.

 ## Testing

-Revive has a safety-focused automated test suite covering both
-policy guardrails and deliberate failure scenarios.
+Revive has a safety-focused automated test suite covering both policy guardrails and deliberate failure scenarios.

-### Test result

-22 passed in 1.06s
+**Test result: 22 passed in 1.06s**

-### What is tested
+What is tested:
 - Economic floor
 - Retry cap
 - Low-confidence escalation